cy12345678/batch-file-for-tensorboard/README.md

 4. To stop tensorboard, press Ctrl + C in command prompt, type "y" then hit enter and leave.

-# explain the code in [start tensorboad.bat](https://github.com/cy12345678/batch-file-for-tensorboard/blob/master/start%20tensorboard.bat)
+# Explain the code in [start tensorboad.bat](https://github.com/cy12345678/batch-file-for-tensorboard/blob/master/start%20tensorboard.bat)
 **@echo off**

 :: get hostname of your computer and save it to variable host.